-Once the job is submitted, the user will not be permitted to make changes to any of the sources or dependents of the object(s) being executed.
+Once the job is submitted, changes to any of the sources or dependents of the object(s) being executed are not permitted.
 They are in read-only state so that changes that happen to the objects on the server can be merged into the project.
-The user can add new objects and multi-task within the project while the job is executing.
+However, new objects can be added and multi-tasking can occur within the project while the job is executing.
 The exception is if the root workflow of the project is submitted.
 Locked workflows do not allow insertion or deletion of executables.

-Figure 5-3.
-NCA has been submitted as a job, note the color in the diagram and the lock icon in the Object Browser
+In the previous image, NCA has been submitted as a job, note the color in the diagram and the lock icon in the Object Browser